 Precautions in Timbering

-In the case of deep excavation, timbering process takes an important role.
+In the case of deep excavation, the timbering process takes an important role.
 It provides temporary support to the collapsible sides of the trench.
 Failure of timbering can lead to a serious accident, and should therefore be entrusted to very experienced hands.
 It may also affect the stability of the adjoining properties.
 Following precautions should be taken care of while timbering.

 1. Slip of The Earth

-One should keep eye on tendency of the soil to slip.
+One should keep an eye on the tendency of the soil to slip.
 In general, cracks are formed on the ground before the actual slip of soil takes place.
-In other words, the formation of cracks on the ground is acts as an indicator of the possibility of soil slipping.
+In other words, the formation of cracks on the ground acts as an indicator of the possibility of soil slipping.
 Therefore, any formation of crack on the ground should carefully be inspected and, if possible, sufficient measures should be taken to keep the soil from slipping.

 3. Safety of Adjoining Structure

 If the adjacent structure does not seem safe due to deep excavation, temporary support should be provided to the structure with the help of shores.